akshayms/savanna/doc/source/quickstart.rst

 4 Hadoop Cluster startup
 ========================

-4.1 Send the POST request to EHO API to create Hadoop Cluster.
+4.1 Send the POST request to Savanna API to create Hadoop Cluster.

 Create file with name ``cluster_create.json`` and fill it with the following content: